hiero-, hier-

 The "os sacrum" is a large triangular bone formed by the fusion of the five sacral vertebrae at the base of the vertebral column and lying between the hip bones at the back part of the pelvic cavity.

-2. An archangel; also Christ, as commander of the celestial beings.
+2. An archangel: A hierarch can also be Christ as commander of the celestial beings.

 In Adam's hierarchical values, honesty is the most important essential.

-2. Belonging to a priestly hierarchy, or body of ecclesiastical rulers.
+2. Relating to a priestly order, or body of ecclesiastical rulers: John viewed the hierarchical scripts in the monastery museum.

 2. The collective body of ecclesiastical rulers; an organized body of priests or clergy in successive orders or grades.